 Abstract: The invention relates to a process for the preparation, by spatial distribution of light intensity, of a surface in relief promoting order and spatial coherence serving as a guide for the organization, on nano- and micrometre scales, of an overlayer on the surface in particular of block copolymers.

 Abstract: An optical heterodyne sampling device includes: two pulsed laser sources which may have a jitter and which can receive respectively a pump beam and a probe beam having respective repetition frequencies Fs and Fp; and an element for combining the pump beam and the probe beam which are intended to be passed over a sample, consisting of a signal channel including a system for the photodetection of the response signal from the sample and a system for acquiring the photodetected signal, which is connected to the signal channel.
 According to the invention, Fs and Fp are essentially constant and the acquisition system includes an acquisition trigger element.
 A synchronization channel is connected to the trigger element, and includes a device for measuring the beat frequency |Fs-Fp| which can generate a synchronization signal comprising pulses each time the pulses of the pump beam and the probe beam coincide.

 STEFAN DILHAIRE, Professor

-Head of the Tips and Photons research group at LOMA
+Head of the Ultra Fast and Nanoscale Energy Transfer research group at LOMA

 Université Paris X Electrical Engineering B. Tech, 1988